core-wg/resource-directory/point-to-point-responses.md

 comes from the certificate" it is a mode which an implementation can use without any further configuration whatsoever.

-The related changes can be viewed in https://github.com/core-wg/resource-directory/issues/258 @@@merge.
+The related changes can be viewed in https://github.com/core-wg/resource-directory/issues/258.

 > In particular, the current text seems to rely on the authorization
 > model including: